JosephEyler1/EmployeeTracker/README.md

 ## Walkthrough

-The following video shows an example of the application being used from the command line:
+The following video shows an example of the application being used from the command line: https://youtu.be/nu65RRPIetE

-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.